0xadada/0xadada.github.io/_drafts/2018-05-01-against-facebook.md

 The reality of the media, however, is driven by a simple business rules: Sell what sells best: clickbait, memes, curated lifestyles, celebrity gossip, salacious headlines, and freak events.
 The media tends to focus on the rare incidents that have no actual influence on our daily lives, and the goal of these platforms is to keep us addicted.
 Facebooks’ 2017 Annual Report makes it clear:

 > The increase in the ads delivered was driven by an increase in users and their engagement and an increase in the number and frequency of ads displayed on News Feed, partially offset by increasing user engagement with video content and other product changes.
+(Facebook, 2017).

 We think we’re immune to the persuasiveness of advertising, but remember, advertising is a $600 billion dollar industry that is the financial basis of the tech sector.
 The massive profits these companies have built have been done so on the backs of advertising campaigns.